BumblebeeBat/FlyingFox/docs/coin_creation_mechanism.md

 so the price is right where X=3/4.
 To win 3/4, you need to work 3/4 * C / (1/4) = 3*C.

 The creator does 1/3 as much work to win 2/3 as much money.
 So that means the block creator pays 1/2 the normal price.

+It is important that the block creator chooses their mining dificulty before they start mining.

+The thing that gets mined should look like a bitcoin header: